jchris/use-fireproof/docs/concept-guide/reactive-apps.md

 # Reactive Apps

-Reactive architectures streamline interactive and collaborative application development and operation.
-We will delve into how state changes trigger UI updates, use React as an example, and discuss the Fireproof `useLiveQuery` hook.
-Finally we will discuss how reactive live databases can be used for data integration, and how they can be used to simplify the development of collaborative and mulit-cloud applications.
+Reactive architectures and live databases streamline interactive and collaborative application development and operation.
+Topics: state-driven UI updates, React as an example, the Fireproof `useLiveQuery` hook, and how live databases can be used for data integration, as well as collaborative and multi-cloud applications.

 ## Easy Development